I love the creative aspects of journaling.

 What’s the Difference Between Junk Journaling and Scrapbooking?

-The significant difference between a scrapbook and a junk journal is the entire point of a scrapbook is to preserve these little pieces of your own history.
+The two hobbies have a lot of similarities, but there are a few key differences.
+The most significant is that in scrapbooking, the entire point is preserving these treasured pieces of your own history.
 A scrapbook is a walk down memory lane, with memories, photos, highlights, tickets, and more organized in a fun way to spark happy memories.

 How Do You Use a Junk Journal?